znamlab/cottage_analysis/cottage_analysis/eye_tracking/eye_tracking.md

 finish and then submit the next one as the job needs to be finished to defined the parameters of the next slurm job).

+To run the tracking on slurm, you need conda environment called `dlc_nogui` with deeplabcut and cottage_analysis installed.
+This was done separately from the main conda environment as deeplabcut is a pain to install.